Advanced Queries#

 #/Users/*yourUserName*/.ancp-bids/datasets/ds005/sub-02/func/sub-02_task-mixedgamblestask_run-03_bold.nii.gz

 We can use these parameters to narrow down or broaden our queries.
-For example, if we want to query for the json extension file which contains information about the rawdata scope we can use layout.get() with the appropriate parameters:
+For example, if we want to query for a sidecar (a JSON file with metadata) which contains information about the rawdata of participant 9 we can use layout.get() with the appropriate parameters:

 meg_timeseries_files = layout.get(scope='raw', return_type='filename', suffix='meg', extension='.json', sub='009', task= ['induction','deduction'])